Randy Blythe: Professional career

 On January 5, 2012, Blythe announced that he would be running for President of the United States via a blog entry entitled "I want to be The Big Cheese".
 His official campaign slogan was "Fuck the dumb shit.
 Let's get real here."
 Blythe did not appear on the ballot in any of the fifty states or the District of Columbia.
+Shortly after Lamb of Gods 7th studio album Resolution was released.
+The album won Metal Album of the year at the 2nd annual Loudwire Music Awards, individually Blythe was nominated for male vocalist of the year.